2015 Spanish general election: Parties and candidates

 After the dissolution of the Convergence and Union (CiU) federation in Catalonia, Democratic Convergence of Catalonia (CDC) joined Democrats of Catalonia and Reagrupament within the Democracy and Freedom alliance after the failure of talks with Republican Left of Catalonia to continue the Junts pel Sí coalition for the general election.
 CDC's former ally, Josep Antoni Duran i Lleida's Democratic Union of Catalonia (UDC), chose to contest the election alone despite losing its parliamentary presence in the Parliament of Catalonia after the 2015 regional election.

 Timetable

 The key dates are listed below (all times are CET.
-Note that the Canary Islands use WET (UTC+0) instead):
+The Canary Islands used WET (UTC+0) instead):